NethServer/nethserver-cockpit/docs/docs/api/system-network.md

 - ipaddr: if bootproto is static, must be a free IPv4 address (also checked agains nsdc IP)
 - netmask: if bootproto is static, must be an IPv4 netmask
 - gateway: if bootproto is static, can be empty or an IPv4 address

+Constraints for `create-vlan`:

+- tag: a positive integer
+- parent: the name of an existing network interface, can't be another vlan
+- role: can be empty or `green`, `red`, `blue`, `orange`
+- bootproto: must be `none` for blue and orange roles, can be also `dhcp` for green and red roles
+- ipaddr: if bootproto is static, must be a free IPv4 address (also checked agains nsdc IP)
+- netmask: if bootproto is static, must be an IPv4 netmask
+- gateway: if bootproto is static, can be empty or an IPv4 address

 Constraints for `release-role`